oneLphil/Unslack/deliverables/iteration-03.plan.md

 * Send the required data from the extension to the server
 * Room Joining/Creation
 * Website Blacklisting/Parsing
+* Add resetting of browser data

 ##### Clean up the UI for a fresher, cleaner design
+* Add more data visualization

 #### Artifacts